gtbu/Online-Plugins/readme.md

 Typesettercms.com is offline since 2024.
-Here some of its plugins until it is back
+Here some of its plugins, which have mostly been updated to function with php8

 *** If a single author does not agree, please open an issue !